-Copyright ©1994-2016 by Mike Quigley.
+Copyright ©1994-2018 by Mike Quigley.
 No reproduction of any kind without permission.
-Original air dates are taken from information supplied by the Iolani Palace Irregulars and Karen Rhodes' Booking Five-O.

 JUMP TO ANOTHER SEASON: